melezhik/outthentic-dsl/README.md

 ### Imperative way

-You define a process of verification using custom perl code ( validators, generators, code expressions  ).
+You _extend_ a process of verification using regular programming languages - like Perl, Bash and Ruby, see examples below.

-## dsl code
+## DSL code

-A  program code written on outthentic dsl language to verify text input.
+A  program code written on outthentic DSL language to verify text input.

 ## Search context